Trying to install Gogs on Ubuntu 16.04 - A journey

 First off log onto your database.

-Now remove the Maria DB server from your system.sudo apt remove mariadb-server In stall the software properties and the keys.
+Now remove the Maria DB server from your system.

 Then try to run the upgrade command again